cponcej/awesome-tech/docs/qa.md

 - [capgemini.com: DevOps with Quality - Achieving the desired quality at every stage of the DevOps lifecycle 🌟🌟🌟](https://www.capgemini.com/resources/devops-with-quality-achieving-the-desired-quality-at-every-stage-of-the-devops-lifecycle)
 - [DZone: 3 Reasons Why People Write Insanely Bad Code 🌟](https://dzone.com/articles/3-reasons-why-people-write-insanely-bad-code) Ever wondered why you see bad code... everywhere?
 There are a few reasons why this keeps happening.
 - [DZone: Detecting Java Race Conditions With Tests Part 2: Non-Atomic Updates](https://dzone.com/articles/detecting-java-race-conditions-with-tests-part-2-n-1) If you update a field from different threads, you must make sure the field isn't updated by one thread between the read and write of another.
 This article shows how you can test it.
+- [DZone: What Is Regression Testing? 🌟](https://dzone.com/articles/what-is-regression-testing) Regression testing is a type of functional testing that checks for issues that are introduced by new additions or updates to the codebase.
+This post deep dives into exactly what it consists of and when you should be doing it.

 [![dzone_refcard_refactoring_patterns](images/dzone_refcard_refactoring_patterns.png)](https://dzone.com/refcardz/refactoring-patterns)